maros/Zway-AdvancedThermostatDevice/README.md

 Make sure that the BaseModule is installed prior to installing this module ( https://github.com/maros/Zway-BaseModule )

+The prefered way of installing this module is via the "Zwave.me App Store" available in 2.2.0 and higher.
+For stable module releases no access token is required.
+If you want to test the latest pre-releases use 'k1_beta' as app store access token.

+For developers and users of older Zway versions installation via git is recommended.

 ```shell
 cd /opt/z-way-server/automation/modules
 git clone https://github.com/maros/Zway-AdvancedThermostatDevice.git AdvancedThermostatDevice --branch latest